Blackwoodsounddesign/StewartsMax_PDExterns/README.md

 # StewartsMax_PDExterns
- A repo of my Max/MSP and Pure Data externals.
+ A repo of my Max/MSP and Pure Data externals.\n
+ Works in progress, half-written, fully written, etc.